jsdw/anagrammer/README.md

 # Timings

 Currently, a Basic and MutableHash implementation exists.
-Times taken (average of 10 runs) on the above source text are:
+Times taken (average of 10 runs on a 4Ghz Intel i7 iMac, 8GB 1600Mhz DDR3) on the "shakespeare.txt" source text are:

 | Implementation | Created By | Time taken |
 |----------------|------------|------------|